 - Born August 17, 1913 in Ragland, AL USA

 - Died February 5, 1970 in Rome, GA USA

 "Baseball men used to say that if Rudy York's skill had matched his spirit, he would have been a cinch for the Hall of Fame." - from York's New York Times obituary

 Rudy York was a big star in his time.
 He was in the top five in the league in home runs nine separate times, and was named to the All-Star team seven times.
 He appeared in three World Series, getting seven extra-base hits.
-He was famous for hitting 18 home runs in August 1937.
+He was famous for hitting 18 home runs in August of 1937, while a rookie with the Detroit Tigers.
 This was the one-month record until Sammy Sosa hit 20 in June 1998.

 "He is part Indian and part first baseman." - an observer, commenting on York's Cherokee ancestry and modest fielding ability